-Last week, the Alliance to Fight for Health Care sent the following letter to House Leadership in support of Sections 203 & 204 in H.R.
+Why should you support site-neutral payment reform?
+Check out the December letter from the Alliance to Fight for Health Care to House Leadership in support of Sections 203 & 204 in H.R.
 5378, the Lower Costs, More Transparency Act (LCMT).